tanishagoyal2/NVSentinel/docs/designs/025-processing-strategy-for-health-checks.md

 - Create/update **node conditions** on Kubernetes nodes
 - Create **Kubernetes events** for unhealthy, non-fatal events

-For `processingStrategy=PERSIST_ONLY` events, the platform connector should:
+For `processingStrategy=STORE_ONLY` events, the platform connector should:
 1. Store events in database (needed for observability)
 2. Not create node conditions
 3. Not create Kubernetes events